onna/angular-svg-icon/README.md

 ### Use with Lazy Loading Feature Modules

 Recommended usage pattern is to import ``AngularSvgIconModule.forRoot`` in the root AppModule of your application.
 This will allow for one ``SvgIconRegistryService`` to be shared across all modules.
-If, for some reason, a lazily loaded module needs encapuslation of the service, then it is possible to load the ``AngularSvgIconModule.forRoot`` in each lazy loaded module, but such usage precludes loading the package in the root AppModule.
+If, for some reason, a lazily loaded module needs encapuslation of the service, then it is possible to load the ``AngularSvgIconModule.forRoot`` in each lazy loaded module too, but not recommended.

 ## Usage
 Basic usage is: